-Within the category of sermons, the Sermon on the Mount is superlative.
-It is one of my favorite speeches by anyone alive or dead.
-(Of course, born 2,019 years ago, the Christian Jesus lives, even if the historical one does not.)
+The Sermon on the Mount, delivered by Jesus of Nazareth, is one of my favorite speeches by anyone alive or dead.
+Of course, born 2,021 years ago, the Christian Jesus lives, even if the historical one does not.

 As far as I’m concerned, Christianity could do away with large portions of the New and Old Testaments, and focus more on the Sermon on the Mount -the whole Sermon, not just the part that Christians know as “The Lord’s Prayer.”